 The Organizational Development Grant is a small grant offered through three different streams: United Way Winnipeg funded agencies, non-United Way Winnipeg funded agencies and Indigenous-led agencies.
 Nonprofits can apply for up to $5,000 to advance capacity-building efforts that help them enhance organizational effectiveness.

 For United Way Winnipeg, capacity building for organizational effectiveness means supporting organizations to strengthen the following six core capacities.
 These areas of effectiveness are listed in order of priority.
-Given the volume of requests in recent intakes, United Way Winnipeg will apply this weighted criterion in the review of applications.
+Given the volume of requests in recent intakes, United Way Winnipeg will apply this weighted criterion when reviewing applications.

-- Governance & Leadership: Focusing on improvements to the processes and structures used by the Board. (i.e. development or revision to board bylaws, policies, procedures documents, terms of reference, roles/responsibilities of the Board, board review/assessment, research and assessment associated with applying for charitable status, accreditation through Imagine Canada).
+- Governance & Leadership: Focusing on improvements to the processes and structures used by the Board of Directors.
+(I.e., development or revision to board bylaws, policies, procedures documents, terms of reference, roles/responsibilities of the board, board review/assessment, research and assessment associated with applying for charitable status, accreditation through Imagine Canada).

 - Financial Management: Fostering an improved ability in agencies to effectively manage and deploy organizational revenues and assets.
 (I.e., development of process and procedures to ensure financial accountability and transparency, development of fundraising strategy/plan, development of fundraising policies).

 - Human Resources: Enhancing areas related to the systems, policies and procedures to ensure effective functioning of an agency’s human resources that comply, at minimum, with employment, health and safety and other applicable legislation as well as good practice standards.
 (I.e., development of HR policies, succession planning, procedures, development of job descriptions, conflict resolution policy, volunteer management policies/procedures).

-- Research: Research focusing on effectively serving diverse communities, including indigenous, immigrant/refugee, LGBT2SQ+, disability, etc. (i.e. research to better understand how to appropriately serve diverse communities).
+- Research: Research focusing on effectively serving diverse communities, including indigenous, immigrant/refugee, LGBT2SQ+, disability, etc. (I.e., research to better understand how to serve diverse communities appropriately).

-- Strategic Alliances & Partnerships: Fostering strategic alliances and partnerships that significantly advance an organization’s goals and expand its influence. (i.e. fostering collaborations/partnerships in areas such as restructuring, mergers; fostering strategic alliances and partnerships to advance a common agenda).
+- Strategic Alliances & Partnerships: Fostering strategic alliances and partnerships that significantly advance an organization’s goals and expand its influence.
+(I.e., fostering collaborations and partnerships in areas such as restructuring, mergers, fostering strategic alliances and partnerships to advance a common agenda).